-SGMS is a company with a long history of habitually reporting losses.
-They are also in a significant amount of debt; 8,937 000 000 to be exact, but something miraculous occurred on Feb.21st; they reported a 2355% earnings surprise, which caused the price of their stock to spike as much as 13% intraday
+SGMS is company with a long history of habitually reporting losses.
+They are also in a significant amount of debt — 8,937 000 000 to be exact — but on Feb.21st, something miraculous occurred; they reported a 2355% earnings surprise, causing the price of their stock to spike as much as 13% intraday

 If you go all the way back to 2008, you can probably count on one hand how many times they have released a positive quarterly report

 The snapshot below is from their 2018 4th quarter earnings report, released on Feb.21, 2019 at 7:58am, before market open.